-Through the generous support of philanthropist Margrit Mondavi, the Humanities Institute awarded 10 grants of $5,000 each to graduate students in Ph.D. and M.F.A. programs in the division of Humanities, Arts, and Cultural Studies to support travel, research, workshops and other project-related work in the summer of 2015.
-Mrs. Mondavi and the UC Davis community look forward to all the great work that this funding will seed in the arts and humanities.
-The awards will support a wide and exciting array of projects, both creative and scholarly, including musical compositions, works of visual and sound art, and studies of diaspora and social identities.
+Through the generous support of philanthropist Margrit Mondavi, the Humanities Institute awarded 10 grants of $5,000 each to graduate students in Ph.D. and M.F.A. programs in the division of Humanities, Arts, and Cultural Studies to support travel, research, workshops and other project-related work in the summer of 2016.
+The awards supported a wide and exciting array of projects, both creative and scholarly, including musical compositions, works of visual and sound art, and studies of diaspora and social identities.

 Alvaro Hernandez • Performance Studies